Jiaoyang-Li/Jiaoyang-Li.github.io/_pages/about.md

 I currently do not have any funding for postdoc positions.

 ## News
 * \[CFP\] We are delighted and excited to send out the call for papers and participation for the [17th International Symposium on Combinatorial Search (SoCS)](https://socs24.search-conference.org/).
 The submission deadline is February 19, 2024.
-The conference will be held in Kananaskis, AB, Canada during June 6 and June 8, 2024.
+The conference will be held in Kananaskis, AB, Canada from June 6 to June 8, 2024.
 * \[CFP\] We are delighted and excited to send out the call for papers and participation for the [15th Workshop on Optimization and Learning in Multiagent Systems (OptLearnMAS)](https://optlearnmas.github.io/) at [AAMAS-24](https://www.aamas2024-conference.auckland.ac.nz/).
-The submission deadline is February 5, 2024.
+The submission deadline is extended to February 19, 2024.
 * \[2023/12\] Two papers ([one](https://jiaoyangli.me/publications/SuAAAI24) on multi-agent plan execution and [the other](https://jiaoyangli.me/publications/ChenAAAI24) on traffic assignment) accepted to [AAAI-24](https://aaai.org/aaai-conference/).
 * \[2023/12\] Our team was the winner of [The League of Robot Runners](https://www.leagueofrobotrunners.org/), a competition sponsored by Amazon Robotics that focuses on the coordination of multiple moving robots.
               We ranked the first in both the overall best and the fast mover categories, as well as the second in line honours.
 See more details [here](https://www.leagueofrobotrunners.org/news).